 The AML feature and attribute resources are based upon the AML Feature and Attribute Catalogue version 3.0.1.

-The visualization of AML is based on the UKHO (United Kingdom Hydrographic Office) AML Symbology Guidance, version 1.0.
+The visualization of AML is based on the AML Portrayal Specification version 3.0.0.

 Reference information on AML, including the Feature and Attribute Catalogue, can be downloaded at the following location: